Knowing what the current home staging competition is like in your area, isn’t as simple as you might think.

 Then you have to resolve to step up to the plate and give it all you’ve got if you truly want to make money as a home stager.

 I’ve learned from experience over the years that a lack of serious competition can make you a bit lazy.
-It’s human nature to start taking it easy once we’ve mastered something.
+Taking it easy once we’ve mastered something is a tempting trap.

 One sharp competitor and it’s amazing how much better you get at boosting your own home staging business!

-The cool thing is that home staging is a growing industry and the sooner you jump in and establish yourself as THE local expert, the better you will stand up to any competitors coming up behind you.
+The cool thing is that home staging is a growing industry.
+The sooner you jump in and establish yourself as THE local expert, the better you will stand up to any competitors coming up behind you.